 - Find a lifejacket which you like and are comfortable wearing.
 Wear it especially in times of heightened risk or if you are boating alone.

 - Maintain a proper lookout at all times.
 Be aware of what is happening around you.
 Many accidents on the water occur during lapses of commonsense and panic.

 - Know and understand the Collision Regulations.
 The purpose of these regulations is to provide guidelines for action in any situation where two vessels encounter one another.
-These rules apply to all vessels from kayaks to yachts and ocean liners.
+These boating rules apply to all vessels from kayaks to yachts and ocean liners.

 - Know and obey special state rules.

 - Watch your wash and wake.
 Wake or the effect of the waves caused by your boat as it travels through the water at varying speeds and with varying loads on board can cause problems for others as you pass by.
 Wake will vary in differing water conditions, where there is a running sea or swell and in shallows.
 Watch out especially for fisherman, children learning to sail, kayaks and other craft that can be set rocking, be swamped or capsized by the passing of your vessel and slow down appropriately, remember passing distances.
-When your vessel is approaching the wake of another vessel turn into it to keep the vessel from rocking that can cause alarm or injury on board.
-It is good seamanship practice in busy areas to ensure that your wake dissipates before reaching moored vessels, vessels alongside a wharf or the shore in environmentally sensitive areas.
+When your boat is approaching the wake of another vessel turn into it to keep the vessel from rocking that can cause alarm or injury on board.
+It is good boating practice in busy areas to ensure that your wake dissipates before reaching moored vessels, vessels alongside a wharf, or the shore in environmentally sensitive areas.

 Remember, boating skills and seamanship cannot be taught in a day.
 Like learning to drive a car, these skills are learned over time, with practice and in varying conditions.
-Whether you’re new to boating or already have some experience, no matter what size your vessel is, undertaking boating education and practical training will extend your horizons and expand your knowledge and confidence.
+Whether you are new to boating or already have some experience, no matter what size your vessel is, undertaking boating education and practical training will extend your horizons and expand your knowledge and confidence.